mit-dci/utxohunt/README.md

 We created a transaction with one hundred outputs.
 `b3975fe93f93d028bcc5fb1c1a3f7c1b77c9a558ace98edeba27be6904fcc61b` is the "txid" or unique identifier of the transaction.
 (The txid is the hash of the serialized transaction)

 This transaction has many outputs.
-The outputs are on the right side, and the single input (witness_v0_keyhash) is on the left side.
+The outputs are on the right side, and the inputs (witness_v0_keyhash) are on the left side.

 Outpoints are defined by a txid and the output number.
 On the block explorer page, the output on the top right is output 0, then 1, 2, etc.